Nsima/Nsima/README.md

  👯 I'm looking for funds to finish a Hardware gaming project.
 Please contact me if you are interested.

- ⚡ Fun fact: Majority of my life thinking about life and developing softwares and most of my programs are here at **GitHub**!
+ ⚡ Fun fact: Majority of my days revolves around thinking about life and developing softwares and most of my programs are here at **GitHub**!

  📫 Sending Email for cooperation purposes: georgensima [@] gmail {.DOT.} com